-Timothy J. Longo, Sr. was appointed associate vice president and chief of University Police in November 2019.
-In this capacity, Longo oversees the University Police Department, the department of Emergency Management, Clery Compliance and Youth Protection, Threat Assessment, and Safety and Security Systems and Technology.
-He brings more than 39 years of experience in law enforcement leadership and higher education to his role.
+As Associate Vice President for Safety and Security and Chief of Police, Tim Longo oversees the University Police Department, the department of Emergency Management, Clery Compliance and Youth Protection, Threat Assessment, and Safety and Security Systems and Technology.
+He brings 40 years of experience in law enforcement leadership and higher education to his role.

-Longo joined the Baltimore Police Department in June 1981, rising to position of Police Colonel/Chief of Technical Services.
+Longo joined the Baltimore Police Department in the early 1980s, rising to position of Police Colonel/Chief of Technical Services.
 During his years of service with the department, he served in three of the nine patrol districts and was the District Commander of the Southeastern District.
 Additionally, he served as the Commanding Officer on the Special Investigation Section within the Internal Investigation Division, was the Director of the Emergency Communications Division, and the Chief of Staff to the Police Commissioner.
 He retired from the Baltimore Police Department in 2000.

 While in Baltimore, Longo earned his undergraduate degree from Towson University, and his Juris Doctor from the University of Baltimore Law School.
 He was admitted to the Maryland Bar in 1993.

 Longo worked briefly as consultant in the District of Columbia for a firm that focused on law enforcement matters.
 During his consultancy, he oversaw an audit of the District of Columbia police department’s emergency communication center, the South Pasadena Police Department’s emergency communications center, and the Denver Police Department’s Internal Affairs function.
 He also assisted in agency audits in Belmont, Ohio, and Fort Lauderdale, Florida.